Login Deutsch

 Developers welcome!
 The mite.api is looking forward to your precious hacking.
 Have a look at the detailed documentation to kick-start your coding.

-The time tracker can only be shown, started and stopped for the user signed in the mite.api.
+Please note: The tracker can only be shown, started and stopped for the authenticated user.
+Every user has only one tracker; hence it is impossible to run two trackers per user at the same time.

 GET /tracker.xml